emontzkajnl/livability/wp-content/plugins/default-featured-image/readme.txt

 2. The media manager will start with the current selected image

 == Changelog ==
+= 1.8.2 =
+* Fixed typo in uninstall script.

+= 1.8.1 =
+* Small refactor, no code or feature changes.
+* Removed wp.org assets from plugin zip.

+= 1.8.0 =
+* Expose the DFI option via the rest API.

 = 1.7.3 =
 * PHP 7.4 and WP 6.2 are now required.
 This is to use the new [WP_HTML_Tag_Processor](https://make.wordpress.org/core/2023/03/07/introducing-the-html-api-in-wordpress-6-2/) functions.
 * Fixed a bug where classes were overridden.